hbctraining/main/registrations/AllFunders_Peak_Analysis.md

 ### **Who should attend?**

-Harvard-affiliated researchers who want to learn:
+Researchers who want to learn:

 - How to check their peak data for quality
 - How to annotate peaks with genomic features of interest